Mozer/wav2lip_extension/README.md

 # Wav2lip Silly Tavern extension

-Based on https://github.com/Rudrabha/Wav2Lip and wrapped in js for Silly Tavern by @Mozer.
+Based on https://github.com/Rudrabha/Wav2Lip and wrapped in js for Silly Tavern by @github/Mozer.

 An extension that makes video messages with lipsync to audio from TTS.